 By the way, another architectural attraction adjoins the palace – the Palatine Basilica.
 It was built much earlier than the palace and is made in the Romanesque style.
 The original architecture of the basilica has survived to these days.

 It is also worth visiting the Kaiser Wilhelm Bridge.
 The bridge was built at the beginning of the 20th century in an arched form.
-The bridge crosses the Moselle River, and one of the bridge pillars stands on a small island located right in the middle of the river.
+It crosses the Moselle River, and one of the bridge pillars stands on a small island located right in the middle of the river.
 The bridge fits perfectly into the urban look of the town, despite the fact that it was built much later than any other historical attraction in Trier.

 In general, we can say that Trier is a “pearl” among the small towns in Germany.
 Here, the unique architecture has its own charm of an old European town.
 Visiting Trier will definitely be interesting for those travellers who are fans of history and architecture as it is considered to be a must-see town among the small towns of Southwestern Germany.
+There are differen ways of how to get to Trier, so travellers can choose the best suitable for them.

 Take a note!
 When going on a trip to Germany, do not forget to take out travel insurance, which is useful for receiving a tourist visa and for solving emerging medical problems when travelling in another country.
 You can purchase insurance via online services, for example, via EKTA and others.
 You can choose from different modes, including quiet, active or extreme rest.